Hi, I’m Valerio a software engineer based in Italy.

 Application issues also impact your budget because more resources (time and people) are needed to resolve problems that arise when customers encounter obstacles using your app.

 Figuring out that something is not working is easy, but understand why it’s not working is a more complicated game.

 Without monitoring and measuring your application behavior when a customer reports to you that something doesn’t work forces you to drop whatever you are doing and start trying to reproduce the scenario, then recapture and reanalyze the logs in your own toolset.

 Getting a true picture of what’s happening could require hours or based on my experience, even days.

 A poor digital experience can affect your customers’ perception that your service is right for them in the long term.

 Users who have experienced an application that freezes, crashes, is too slow or involves too-complicated functionalities would not consider using that application in the future, and most of these users will share their negative experiences with other peers if asked, harming your reputation.

-What benefits does an autonomous monitoring tool give you?
+What benefits does an autonomous monitoring tool gives you?

-Automated monitoring of your application can make a huge difference in your workflow and, ultimately, improve your business.
+Automated monitoring of your code execution can make a huge difference in your workflow and, ultimately, improve your entire business.

-Here are three immediate benefits you could have from day one by getting your application under control.
+Here are three immediate benefits you could have from day one by getting your application under real-time monitoring.